AlexSacMorane/PFDEM_ACS_MultiGrains/README.md

 Phase-Field Discrete Element Modelisation with solute generation applied to multiple grains.

+This work is presented in the following paper :
+Alexandre Sac-Morane, Manolis Veveakis, Hadrien Rattez.
+(2024).
+A Phase-Field Discrete Element Method to study chemo-mechanical coupling in granular materials.
+Computer Methods in Applied Mechanics and Engineering. https://doi.org/10.1016/j.cma.2024.116900

 ## Simulation presentation
 The goal is to simulate the pressure solution phenomena (described by the following scheme) between multiple grains.